EbonCorvin/TicTacToePoker/README.md

 # Tic-Tac-Toe Poker
+Scroll down for the video demo of the game play.

 An Android game I made 10 years ago (2012).
 It is a really simple game that combines the gameplays of both **Tic-Tac-Toe** and **Poker**.